steelheadfly/jarkolla-asiaa/7steps-oop-alg.md

     if (this.num < 99) {
       this.num = this.num+1
     } else {
-      throw new Error('Score not in valid range score range') }
+      throw new Error('Score not in valid score range') }
   }
   dec() {
     if (this.num > 0) {
       this.num = this.num-1
     } else {
-      throw new Error('Score not in valid range score range') }
+      throw new Error('Score not in valid score range') }
   }
   double() {
     if (this.num * 2 <= 99) {
       this.num = this.num * 2
     } else {
-      throw new Error('Score not in valid range score range') }
+      throw new Error('Score not in valid score range') }
   }